lostfictions/peerio-icebear/API.md

 ## onceConnected

-Executes a callback only once when socket will connect, or immediatelly if socket is connected already
+Executes a callback only once when socket will connect, or immediately if socket is connected already

 **Parameters**